BIOS Executive Leadership Team

 Monty Wright is the Founder and President of BIOS and teaches a variety of BIOS classes.
 He received his B.A. from Trinity College, his M.Th. from Trinity Theological Seminary, and is currently a Ph.D candidate in Apologetics.
 He is ordained through the Christian and Missionary Alliance.
 Monty has a passion for equipping the next generation of leaders, from church planters to missionaries.
 He has pastored in three church plants, launched a global non-profit organization, developed a successful leadership program in use in churches in the U.S., as well as spoken all over the world.
 Currently, Monty serves as the Lead Pastor at Snoqualmie Valley Alliance and Executive Director/Founder of Planet Changer, a 501c3.
 He is also the chair of the BIOS Curriculum Development Team.
 He is happiest when engaged in a spiritual conversation while enjoying a great cup of coffee in any one of Seattle’s incredible coffee houses.

 After a successful 33 year career with Nordstrom as a multichannel buyer and store manager, Steve retired to pursue a new calling of ministry.
 He joined BIOS, as the Administrative Dean, and the Associate Pastor of Community Life at Snoqualmie Valley Alliance Church.
-Steve started his seminary education from Hope International University with a BA in psychology and is currently seeking his MA program with Crown College.
-He has a background in developing leaders in the local churches in both Washington and California, teaching Christian worldview, and serving as the director of small groups.
-In addition, he is currently serving as the president of the Seattle affiliate of the Colson Center, an organization that educates people of strong faith with relevant skills, biblical knowledge, and a solid Christian worldview, to understand the current times and impact culture in their spheres of influence.
+Steve has a BA in psychology from Hope International University and his MA in Christian Studies with an emphasis on Biblical Studies from Crown College.
+He has a background in developing leaders in the local churches in both Washington and California, teaching biblical studies and Christian worldview.
+In addition, he is currently serving as the Northwest regional director of the Colson Center, an organization that educates people of strong faith with relevant skills, biblical knowledge, and a solid Christian worldview, to understand the current times and impact culture in their spheres of influence.

 Donna Shively’s career background is in Education.
-She has a B.S. and M.A. in Education from University of Colorado, Boulder, and a Principal Endorsement from City University of Seattle.
-She has taught and been lead principal in both public and private schools, including Metro Delhi International School during her time living in India with her family.
+She has a B.S. and M.A. in Education from the University of Colorado, Boulder, and a Principal Endorsement from the City University of Seattle.
+She has taught and been the lead principal in both public and private schools, including Metro Delhi International School during her time living in India with her family.
 Currently, she is enjoying working in higher education with BIOS.
-Donna enjoys spending time with her family, friends, quilting, traveling, and keeping a connection with India by serving as President for East Education Consulting which supports western style education.
+Donna enjoys spending time with her family, friends, quilting, traveling, and keeping a connection with India by serving as President for East Education Consulting which supports western-style education.

 BIOS Academic Faculty